NashTech-Labs/spring-swagger3-security-example/README.md

 spring security configure with swagger-ui

 ## Lets Begin
-* We will be modifying the Spring Boot + Swagger 3 (OpenAPI 3) Hello World Example project we had implemented in the previous tutorial.
+* We  Created the Spring Boot + Swagger 3 (OpenAPI 3) "spring-swagger3-security-Example" to implement Basic Authentication spring security.
 Download the project and import the maven project in Intellij.
 Start the project.

 * If we go to http://localhost:8080/swagger-ui/index.html#/ we see the following:-